 Role of chromatin in genotoxic drug responses: Genotoxic agents represent a major class of drugs used in the clinical management of cancer.
 We seek to establish unbiased protocols based on DNA target pull down coupled to next generation sequencing (e.g. ChIP-Seq, Click-Seq) and quantitative proteomics (e.g. SILAC) to identify genomic targets of these drugs and further delineate and control drug responses.
 We aim to pharmacologically alter the structure of chromatin to orchestrate the genomic responses of genotoxic agents.
 We have previously employed small molecule imaging in cells to screen for potential regulators of genome targeting and identified DNMT and HDAC inhibitors that altered genome targeting with cisplatin, activating translesion synthesis and apoptosis.
 Ultimately, we aim to exploit these technologies to predict and modulate drug responses, a step forward towards personalised medicine.

-Iron metabolism in EMT and cancer stem cell maintenance: During embryogenesis, epithelial cells undergo extensive epigenetic reprogramming, allowing them to transdifferentiate and to acquire physical properties of mesenchymal cells, a process called epithelial-to-mesenchymal transition (EMT).
+Iron metabolism in EMT and mesenchymal cancer cell maintenance: During embryogenesis, epithelial cells undergo extensive epigenetic reprogramming, allowing them to transdifferentiate and to acquire physical properties of mesenchymal cells, a process called epithelial-to-mesenchymal transition (EMT).
 In this manner, cells can detach from primary tissues and migrate to distant locations.
-The paradigm of cancer stem cells (CSC) defines the existence of subpopulations of cells able to harness similar mechanisms to disseminate, initiate and sustain tumour growth.
+Theres is a subpopulations of cells able to harness similar mechanisms to disseminate, initiate and sustain tumour growth.
 We have recently identified iron homeostasis as a druggable network in CSCs, raising a putative role of iron in these cells.
 Thus, we seek to characterise features of iron homeostasis in CSCs and elucidate its role in the maintenance of these cells.

 Selective targeting of the lysosomal compartment with small molecules: Our laboratory has recently established the first synthetic scheme towards the production of the complex natural products Marmycin A and B in 18 steps.
 Contrary to belief, we have discovered that these natural products do not target genomic DNA but quantitatively accumulates in lysosomes and enter cells by means of endocytosis.
 We have taken advantage of this finding to physically drive other small molecules (the effector) inside this organelle by chemically linking these structures to the scaffold of Marmycin (the driver), a strategy we have termed ‘molecular driver’.
 This strategy enables to virtually deliver any effector in the lysosomal compartment given that hybrid structures also target the plasma membrane in a similar manner thanks to the driver.
 Proof-of-concept was established through the conception of the hybrid structure we named Artesumycin, a dimer of the natural products Artemisinin and Marmycin A. While Artemisinin does not in itself quantitatively target the lysosomal compartments, we found that Artesumycin, effectively target lysosomes and chemically react with lysosomal iron to produce toxic free radicals.
 We seek to elaborate on this strategy to target iron homeostasis in the context of cancer.